Katacc/Midi-pw-mixer/README.md

 ```

 Follow the same syntax to add the rest of the faders, knobs and applications to
-map to the faders or knobs (Add an empty line in to the file, might fix at some
+map to the faders or knobs.
-point but it requires one empty line after configurations.)

 The faders id's are from left to right 0 - 7 and the knob id's are 16 - 23.
 To
 map spotify to the leftmost fader you would type